JapanYoshi/woordinates/README.md

 * Same resolution on land and on sea.

+## Design goals

+* Easy to calculate and understand.
+* Easy to pronounce and tell words apart.
+* Fine enough to be useful, coarse enough to not be unwieldy to use.

 ## Pronunciation

 * **IPA (Wikipedia standard, American English):** “Woordinates” is pronounced either /ˈwɜːrdɪnəts/ or /ˌwoʊˈɔːrdɪnəts/.